timescale/docs/quick-start/ruby.md

     echo "\dx" | rails dbconsole
     ```

-    If the connection is successful, you are prompted for the password to
-    connect to the service.
-Type the `<PASSWORD>` for `tsdbadmin` in the
+    You are prompted for the password to connect to the service.
+Type the `<PASSWORD>` for `tsdbadmin` in the Timescale service.
-    Timescale service.

-    The result is similar to this:
+    The result looks like:

     ```bash
                                                        List of installed extensions